sherpa-ai/sherpa/docs/contributing/contributing.rst

 Unit Testing
 ~~~~~~~~~~~~

-Unit tests are organized in three scripts under ``/tests/`` from the SHERPA
+Unit tests are organized in scripts under ``/tests/`` from the SHERPA
 root: ``test_sherpa.py`` tests core features of SHERPA, ``test_algorithms.py``
 tests implemented algorithms, and ``test_schedulers.py`` tests schedulers.
 The
 file ``long_tests.py`` does high level testing of SHERPA and takes longer to run.